Nhowmitha-suresh/Advanced-DevSecOps-CI-CD-Serverless-Lambda-Deployment-with-PoLP-Integration-Testing/README.md

 - For production use, narrow the IAM permissions to the minimal needed actions rather than `AWSLambdaFullAccess`.
 - If you prefer native AWS CLI deployment, replace the Serverless steps in the workflow with packaging + `aws lambda` CLI commands.

+Where to put your real Serverless license key

+- Locally: replace the placeholder value inside `.serverlessrc` with your real key.
+- In GitHub Actions: add the secret `SLS_LICENSE_KEY` (Settings → Secrets → Actions) — the workflows will write it to `$HOME/.serverlessrc` automatically.